On the expected uniform error of Brownian motion approximated by the L\'evy-Ciesielski construction: Introduction

-The meaning of the expected value $\bbE$ will be made precise in the next section.
+The meaning of the expected value $\bbE$ will be made precise in Section~\ref{sec:expect}.
 The asymptotic notation $\alpha(x)\sim \beta(x)$ means that $\lim_{x\to\infty} |\alpha(x)/\beta(x)| \to 1$.
 Thus \eqref{Ritter} gives the precise leading term for the expected uniform error of the \LC expansion.
-Actually, the article \cite{Rit90} included much more general results and it showed also that the \LC approximation is in a certain sense optimal.
+Actually, the article \cite{Rit90} shows also that the \LC approximation is optimal among all constructions that use information at $d$ points and Wiener measure.
+The article \cite{MG02} contains results for more general problems.

-The main result of this paper is the following theorem which states that the expected uniform error of the geometric Brownian motion has an upper bound of the same order as \eqref{Ritter}.
+The main result of this paper is Theorem~\ref{thm:main} below which gives upper bounds of the same order as \eqref{Ritter}, with a slightly worse constant which is larger by a factor of $2+\sqrt{2} \approx 3.41421$.
+We prove this constructively in Section~\ref{sec:B-BN} using a different line of argument to~\cite{Rit90}, namely extreme value statistics.